Detection of astrophysical gravitational wave sources by TianQin and LISA: Introduction

 Despite TianQin and LISA having an overall similar design, they differ in several key aspects.
-Therefore, they will detect the same astrophysical sources but up to different distances and with different accuracy for different parameters.
-Using the different detection sensitivity opens up the possibility to study a bigger parameter space thus increasing the information we can obtain about different sources as well as their respective population.
+Therefore, they will detect the same astrophysical sources but up to different distances and with different accuracy depending on their specific parameters.
+The distinct sensitivities open up the possibility to study a bigger parameter space thus increasing the information we can obtain about different sources as well as their respective population.
 This will allow us to get a better understanding of the formation and evolution of different sources, and the system in which they reside.

 In this paper, we study and compare the detection of astrophysical GW sources by TianQin, LISA, and their joint detection.
 The goal of this study is to understand how well TianQin and LISA will detect the different sources as well as the gain we can obtain from joint detection.
 Therefore, we do not base the properties of the sources studied on any population models but instead explore the biggest possible parameter space for each source.
 Nevertheless, we focus on exploring regions of the parameter space that seem meaningful in an astrophysical context.
 For each source, we use state-of-the-art waveform models that allow exploring an extensive parameter space.
 However, for some sources, the waveforms available impose strict restrictions on the studies performed and the results must be understood as (the best possible) approximation to future detection.